fishfollower/SAM/docs/modelforecast.md

 `progress`     |     Show progress bar for simulations?
 `estimate`     |     the summary function used (typically mean or median) for simulations `silent`     |     Passed to MakeADFun.
 Should the TMB object be silent?
 `newton_config`     |     Configuration for newton optimizer to find F values.
 See ?TMB::newton for details.
-Use NULL for defaults.
+Use NULL for TMB defaults.

 ## Details